 Key features for quilting sewing machines: Wider throat space (7″ min), Free motion quilting ready, Heavy-duty feel, and strong engine.

 Serger sewing machines

-Sergers machines or overlockers are a type of sewing machine used to finish the edges of the fabric.
+Sergers machines or overlockers are sewing machines used to finish the edges of the fabric.
 We use them to sew a hem, or seam, or create a rolled edge.
-Sergers are different from other types of sewing machines because they have multiple needles that work together to stitch the fabric.
+Sergers are different from other sewing machines because they have multiple needles that work together to stitch the fabric.
 This allows them to create a very finished-looking edge, so they are often used for garments and other projects that need a neat finish.
 If you want to know more about serger/overlocker machines, I have an article dedicated to these types of devices.